KermWasTaken/CPE-487-A-Digital-System-Design/Final Project - Numberle/Numberle/README.md

 With the craze of "le" games going around, I decided I wanted to create a number guessing game for my project.
 The concept of the game is that a user can input a 3 bit number (0-7) onto the board using the on-board switches and then check their guess with the BTND button.
 Everytime a new target number wants to be generated, the user can push the BTNU button, causing a new random number to be generated.

-## Demonstration of inputting all different guesses using on-board switches
+## Demonstration of inputting all possible guesses using on-board switches

 ![input](resources/input.gif)